Minhael/drone-semantic-release/README.md

 ```

 # Customizations
-This plugin only changed "plugins" in semantic release configuration.
 To add or override semantic release default settings.
-Add .releaserc to your project root:
+Add `.releaserc` to your project root:
 ```
 {
   "branches": [